 Coyote Valley offers the potential to restore four miles of streams, more than 1,000 acres of wetlands, and hundreds of acres of riparian woodlands.
-This will improve water guality and habitat in Fisher Creek and Coyote Creek.
+This would improve water quality and habitat in Fisher Creek and Covote Creek.

-To quantify the benefits of investment in large-scale natural infrastructure projects, and integrate them into long-range resource conservation and capital improvement planning, the Open Space Authority has been working closely with other public agencies and nonprofit partners.
+To quantify the benefits of investment in large-scale natural infrastructure projects, and integrate them into long-range resource conservation and capital improvement planning, the Open Space Authority is working closely with other public agencies and nonprofit partners.

-The Authority and the Santa Clara Valley Water District have developed a Coyote Valley Water Resource Investment Strategy, a scientific assessment of large-scale green infrastructure project opportunities in the Coyote Valley.
+The Authority and the Santa Clara Valley Water District have begun the Coyote Valley Water Resource Investment Strategy, a scientific assessment of large-scale green infrastructure project opportunities in the Coyote Valley.

-In addition, the Authority has worked closely with the City of San José to integrate a technical analysis of the benefits of investing in open space and working lands into the City's Climate Smart San José Plan, to help in achieving the City's Climate goals.
+In addition, the Authority is working closely with the City of San José on the city's Climate Smart San José Plan, a technical analysis of the benefits of investing in open space and working lands, including Coyote Valley, to achieving the city's Climate Smart and environmental goals.